 This strategy gives them a goal to reach, an excuse to meet more of their colleagues, and a chance to learn about different areas of the organization.

-Even if you stick to more simple versions of gamification, like a points system or levels new hires can reach as they complete their assignments, you can really increase learning engagement in those first few weeks.
+Even if you stick to more simple versions of gamification at work, like a points system or levels new hires can reach as they complete their assignments, you can really increase learning engagement in those first few weeks and beyond.

 To learn more, check out our eBook, “Knowledge Management and Training: Why Social Learning Works.”
 It delves into six methods for more effective training and why better knowledge management is so important in enabling employees.